PROGRAMMING FUNDAMENTALS - 2023/4

 The learning and teaching methods include:

-- Lectures (~2h/week) using EVS handsets to gauge the students’ understanding
+- Lectures (2h/week) using online interactive quizzes to gauge the students’ understanding

-- Practical session (~2h/week) using Eclipse, Java and JUnit.
-Each practical lab session will provide direct support and elaborate on the topics covered in order to use Eclipse and JUnit to support the application of the topics covered.
-It will also provide a mock exam session in preparation for the practical examination.
+- Practical sessions (2h/week) using Eclipse, Java, JUnit and Git.
+Each practical lab session will provide direct support and elaborate on the topics covered in order to use Eclipse, JUnit and Git to support the application of the topics covered.

-- Use of discussion board on SurreyLearn to support all coursework and general topics for discussion covering the content of the module.
+- Use of discussion boards on SurreyLearn to support all assessments and general topics for discussion covering the content of the module.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.